 Gingivectomy and Gingivoplasty

 Many patients are interested in improving the health and appearance of their gums.
-Whether it’s to enhance your smile or address specific dental issues, like periodontal disease or gum disease, gingivoplasty and gingivectomy are two procedures that can make a significant difference in your oral health.
+Gingivoplasty and gingivectomy are two procedures that can significantly improve oral health, whether it’s to enhance your smile or address specific dental issues, like periodontal disease or gum disease.

 Understanding a Gingivoplasty